hanabi/hanabi.github.io/README.md

   * Cathy discards.
   * Alice clues 3's to Cathy, which re-touches the red 3 (and gives no additional information to it).
   * Bob blind-plays red 1.
 If this was a *3 Bluff*, then no-one would be promised the red 2.
 However, since no new information was given, it must be a *No-Information Double Finesse*.
 Bob sees that Cathy does not have the red 2, so he must have the red 2, and can blind-play it on his next turn.
 * Usually, a "no-information" clue conveys a *Double Finesse*.
-But you can also use it to perform a *Double Bluff*.
+But you can also use it to perform a *Double Bluff* (or a *Double Half Bluff*).
 For example, in a 3-player game:
   * Nothing is played on the stacks.
   * Alice clues 3's to Cathy, which touches one 3, the red 3.
   * Bob blind-plays blue 1.
 At this point, everyone knows that Alice has performed a *3 Bluff*, and from Cathy's perspective, her 3 can be any 3 at all.